gautamsinghrajput/OFFICE365/README.md

 https://bit.ly/3rZ1YUF

-After installing, office setup, Double click on it, it will we installing automaticly, after sometime it will install.
+After installing, office setup, Double click on it, it will be installing automaticly, after sometime it will install.

 Now, "Run as Administrator" your command portal (cmd)

 run command

-cd /d %ProgramFiles%/Microsoft Office/Office16
+'''cd /d %ProgramFiles%/Microsoft Office/Office16'''

 for /f %x in ('dir /b ..\root\Licenses16\ProPlus2021VL*.xrm-ms') do cscript ospp.vbs /inslic:"..\root\Licenses16\%x"